 Distance: 22km / 3 – 5 hours

-As you head down the narrow part of the Island towards the West End, you’ll notice the landscape starting to look a little more rugged and wild.
-There are viewing platforms at Cathedral Rocks and Cape Vlamingh where you can see our resident marine life including New Zealand fur seals, Australian sea lions, Bottlenose dolphins and from August to November, migrating Humpback whales.
+As you head down the narrow part of the island towards the West End, you’ll notice the landscape starting to look a little more rugged and wild.
+There are viewing platforms at Cathedral Rocks and Cape Vlamingh where you can see our resident marine life including long-nosed fur seals, Australian sea lions, bottlenose dolphins and from August to November, migrating Humpback whales.

-Now’s a great time to get a pic of the happiest animal on earth – the Quokka – if you haven’t already!
+Now’s a great time to get a pic of a quokka – if you haven’t already!
 With more than 10,000 on the Island, you’re bound to have seen some throughout the day, but the Settlement in the late afternoon is one of their favourite places to relax.

 Make sure you follow our top tips on how to get the best #QuokkaSelfie!
 (PDF 419kb)